-- (a) meet the requirements of subrule 729(2); - (b) be a lawyer currently practising full-time in Saskatchewan; and - (c) have practised in Saskatchewan for at least the past five consecutive years.

-(2) Before hiring a Student-at-law, a lawyer must submit:

-- (a) an application to the Executive Director for approval as a principal in a form approved by the Committee and pursuant to Rule 729; and - (b) any other information and documents required by the Act or these Rules or requested by the Executive Director.

-(3) No lawyer shall commence acting as a principal before the Executive Director approves the application pursuant to Rule 729.

-(4) A member shall only act as a principal to one Student-at-law at a time, except in the following circumstances, where a member may act as a principal to a maximum of two Students-at-Law:

-- (a) during the final three months of one Student-at-law's articles; or - (b) during a secondment pursuant to Rule 709.

-(5) Pursuant to The Justice and Attorney General Act, subrule (4) does not apply to the Attorney General or Deputy Attorney General.

-(6) The Executive Director may approve as a principal a member who does not meet the qualifications set by this Rule but who satisfies the Executive Director that the lawyer is suitable to act as a principal.
+- (a) meet the requirements of subrule 729(2); - (b) be a lawyer currently practising full-time in Saskatchewan; - (c) have practised in Saskatchewan for at least the past five consecutive years; and - (d) have completed the mandatory principal training course prescribed by the Benchers. - (2) Before hiring a Student-at-law, a lawyer must submit: - (a) an application to the Executive Director for approval as a principal in a form approved by the Committee and pursuant to Rule 729; and - (b) any other information and documents required by the Act or these Rules or requested by the Executive Director. - (3) No lawyer shall commence acting as a principal before the Executive Director approves the application pursuant to Rule 729. - (4) A member shall only act as a principal to one Student-at-law at a time, except in the following circumstances, where a member may act as a principal to a maximum of two Students-at-Law: - (a) during the final three months of one Student-at-law's articles; or - (b) during a secondment pursuant to Rule 709. - (5) Pursuant to The Justice and Attorney General Act, subrule (4) does not apply to the Attorney General or Deputy Attorney General. - (6) The Executive Director may approve as a principal a member who does not meet the qualifications set by this Rule but who satisfies the Executive Director that the lawyer is suitable to act as a principal.

-(7) A principal who ceases to meet the qualifications set by this Rule shall immediately notify the Executive Director in writing.

-(8) If the Executive Director becomes aware that the principal no longer meets the requirements of subrule (1), the Executive Director may:

-(a) revoke the approval of the principal; or

-(b) refer the matter to the Committee for its consideration.
+- (7) A principal who ceases to meet the qualifications set by this Rule shall immediately notify the Executive Director in writing. - (8) If the Executive Director becomes aware that the principal has not met or no longer meets the requirements of subrule (1), the Executive Director may: - (a) revoke the approval of the principal; or - (b) refer the matter to the Committee for its consideration.